refactored-group/automaticffl-for-woocommerce/README.md

 ## Features Include

-- **Missing-certificate order upload:** Store managers can upload certificate PDFs, images, or ZIPs from an eligible WooCommerce order.
+- **Missing-certificate order upload:** A prominent order-page banner alerts store managers when an FFL certificate is missing and lets them upload PDFs, images, or ZIPs.
 A valid certificate is attached after Automatic FFL finishes processing it.

 - **Simplified Firearms and Ammunitions Shipping:** With Automatic FFL for WooCommerce, you can streamline the complex process of shipping firearms and ammunitions to FFL dealers, making it easy to comply with federal regulations.